A fully-featured client to access your Cloud Storage provided by MEGA.

 ln -s /opt/homebrew/bin/python3 /opt/homebrew/bin/python

-Then install CMake version 3.22.1 in Android Studio > Tools > SDK Manager > SDK Tools > CMake
+Then install CMake version 3.22.1 in Android Studio > Tools > SDK Manager > SDK Tools > CMake.

-You have to tick checkbox 'Show Package Details' to display this specific version.
-After installation, add below line in ~/.zshrc
+You must check the Show Package Details checkbox to display this specific version.
+After installation, add the following line to ~/.zshrc:

 export PATH="/Users/${USER}/Library/Android/sdk/cmake/3.22.1/bin:$PATH"